gicentre/elm-vegalite/docs/helloWorlds/README.md

 The boilerplate code is the same as previously but here using the name `mySpecs` to refer to the collection of named vega-lite specifications.

 In this example, the main body of code comprises three functions (`myFirstVis`, `mySecondVis` and `myOtherVis`) each detailing a separate Vega-Lite specification.
+Because two of the examples share the same source for their data, we can create a `path` function that stores the base URL of all remote data.
+This would make it easier should we wish to change the source of the data at some future date.

-These are then combined (with `combineSpecs`) into a single JSON object in the function `mySpecs` pairing each spec with an ID we can refer to in the HTML `<div>` containers.
+The three specifications are then combined (with `combineSpecs`) into a single JSON object in the function `mySpecs` pairing each spec with an ID we can refer to in the HTML `<div>` containers.

 ## 3. Compile the Elm-Vega into JavaScript